The Speakers

 At the heart of her work she thoroughly believes in healthy and sustainable regional communities.
 The methodologies surrounding the delivery of this goal vary.

-Experienced working in the trauma informed space and family research with a demonstrated history of working with individuals and family services industry.
-Skilled in Social Policy, Change Management, Leadership Development, Community Development, Engaging with Government, Culture & Heritage, Building Community Capacity and Program Management.
+Jo has experience working in the trauma informed space and family research with a demonstrated history of working with individuals and family services industry.
+She is skilled in Social Policy, Change Management, Leadership Development, Community Development, Engaging with Government, Culture & Heritage, Building Community Capacity and Program Management.

 Sue has over 40 years’ experience in a range of community care and health settings and has been with Blue Sky Community Services since 2010.
 Sue holds a Bachelor of Social Sciences, a Certificate IV in Workplace Training and Assessment, an Advanced Diploma of Management: Social Enterprise.
 She is also a School for Social Entrepreneurs Australian Fellow and has completed the Challenge Of Leadership course through Leadership Management Australia (LMA).
 Sue has a passion for the principles of social justice and is a strong proponent of working collaboratively and in partnerships with communities and services within a strengths-based and inclusive model of practice.
 Sue is currently the Program Manager for the Families, Young People and Communities team and is based at the Groundworks Youth Centre.